karubits/karubits.gitpages.io/_posts/2022-12-21-Firmware-Upgrade-Intel-DC-SSD-on-Linux.md

 ## Intel Datacenter SSD Firmware

 > At the time of writting, Intel's NAND SSD business has been acquired by Solidigm.
-The tooling which was previously called Intel MAS is no longed supported.
+The tooling which was previously called Intel MAS.
+If you have Intel Optane drives, please continue to use Intel MAS.
+Both tools can be install in parallel.
 {: .prompt-tip }

 This example will cover upgrading the firwmare of Intel DC series firmware on a Debian operating system.
 This same steps are applicable to Proxmox hypervisors as well.